leetrunghoo/learnenglish/README.md

 ## About the project:
 - Firsly I need the content for my web app so I wrote a simple crawler/scraper runs on nodejs to scrape the data from <http://www.talkenglish.com>
-- I want to keep this project simple so currently I'm just using Jquery, Materializecss, Masonry and Handlebar for building the web app.
+- I want to keep this project simple so currently I'm just using:
+	- Jquery
+	- Materializecss (CSS framework)
+	- Masonry (for Masonry Layout)
+	- Handlebar (html template)
+	- Gulp (automating tasks while deleloping)

 ## How to run